sagemath/grant-europe/2014-09-08-meeting-report.rst

-Our research will cover a wide variety of aspects, ranging from software development models, user interfaces (virtual environments?), deploymemnt frameworks and novel collaborative tools, component architecture, design, and standardization of software (system?) and databases, to links to publication, data archival and reproducibility of experiments, development models and tools, and social aspects.
+Our research will cover a wide variety of aspects, ranging from software development models, user interfaces (virtual environments?), deployment frameworks and novel collaborative tools, component architecture, design, and standardization of software (system?) and databases, to links to publication, data archival and reproducibility of experiments, development models and tools, and social aspects.

-It will consolidate Europe's leading position in computational mathematics and build on the remarkable success of the dynamic Python/SAGE ecosystem and sister European projects (GAP, Pari, Singular, LMFDB, ...).
+It will consolidate Europe's leading position in computational mathematics and build on the remarkable success of the dynamic Python/Sage ecosystem and its sister European projects (GAP, Pari, Singular, LMFDB, ...).

 ..
 TODO:: Proofread